strimzi/proposals/036-kraft-mode.md

 All nodes will be assigned both the `controller` and `broker` KRaft roles.
 This deployment architecture is suitable for development and testing clusters.

-Other architectures, such as separate controller and broker nodes, will be not supported form the start.
+Other architectures, such as separate controller and broker nodes, will be not supported from the start.
 This is expected to change before the KRaft support is considered production-ready.

 ### Feature Gate

 The new feature gate will be called `UseKraft`.
 It will be introduced in an alpha state and will be disabled by default.
-At this point, there is no timeline for graduation of this feature gate to beta or GA phase since it depends on things outside of out control.
+At this point, there is no timeline for graduation of this feature gate to beta or GA phase since it depends on things outside of our control.
-The schedule will be updated later as the KRaft development progress both in Apache Kafka as well as in Strimzi.
+The schedule will be updated later as the KRaft development progresses both in Apache Kafka as well as in Strimzi.

 In the initial implementation, enabling or disabling this feature gate with pre-existing Kafka clusters will not be supported.
 Users will need to delete all clusters before enabling or disabling the feature gate.